Who We Are

 Meet the Rescue Tube Foundation

 Thanks to our pioneering efforts on Kauai, there are now Rescue Tubes guarding the beaches of the Big Island of Hawaii, Maui and Oahu.
-The Rescue Tube Foundation is now also spreading this lifesaving program to the U.S. mainland, with Rescue Tubes installed on beaches in North Carolina, Florida, South Dakota (on a lakefront), and soon in California.
+The Rescue Tube Foundation is now also spreading this lifesaving program to the U.S. mainland, with Rescue Tubes installed on beaches in North Carolina, Florida, South Dakota (on a lakefront), and California.
+Our Rescue tubes are now also installed on the Sunshine Coast of Canada.

 We strongly recommend that you always swim in sight of a lifeguard, but when that is not possible then a Rescue Tube can be a very important aid to personal safety should you choose to attempt a water rescue.